Prompting Robot Teams with Natural Language: Automata-based Reasoning and Collaboration for Robot Teams

 \subsection{Automatic generation of reasoning data}

 Our first step is to generate a dataset $\mathcal{D}$ that captures diverse tasks and their underlying logic.
 We will denote the set of tasks as $\mathcal{T}$, with $i \in \mathcal{T}$ a task.
-To generate $\mathcal{D}$, we need a representation that is conducive to learning a relational map between the language specification of a task and its computational representation as sub-tasks and events in the underlying automata.
-We clarify the different representations and their symbols in Table \ref{table:symbols}.
+To generate $\mathcal{D}$, we need a method that is conducive to learning the relationship between the language specification of a task and its representation as a set of sub-tasks and events in the automata.